jgraham0325/land-register-api-docs/docs/api-documentation/V1.9/index.md

 {: .govuk-heading-m}

 <ol class="govuk-list govuk-list--bullet">
-  <li>The PRODUCTION environment is an identical replica of the PRE-PRODUCTION environment.  <b>The environment is for LIVE use and LIVE data only</b> – neither functional nor non-functional testing shall be permitted within the live environment.</li>
+  <li>The PRODUCTION environment is <b>for LIVE use and LIVE data only</b> – neither functional nor non-functional testing is permitted against the live environment.</li>
-  <li>Once an organisation has reached production-readiness – and have aligned with their local area ecosystem partners in that production-readiness – the organisations must engage with the Street Manager team to request access to the PRODUCTION environment.
-At this stage the team will work with the organisation and its local area ecosystem partners to facilitate a transition into the PRODUCTION environment.</li>
+  <li>Once an organisation has reached production-readiness – and have aligned with their local area ecosystem partners in that production-readiness – the organisations must engage with the Street Manager team to inform them of their production readiness.
+At this stage the team will work with the organisation to facilitate a transition into the PRODUCTION environment.</li>
   <li>In some cases, local area ecosystem alignment may not be possible within reasonable timeframes due to external factors.
 In these cases, dual-keying may be necessary between the organisation, their existing EToN system, and the Street Manager Service.</li>
 </ol>